Do you wish to attend a holiday abroad? Look no further than Milos Island Greece.

 Unlike most other standard restaurants in the island, Barriello opens only in the evenings through to midnight.
 It, therefore, serves only dinner.
 The main dishes it serves are Mediterranean, vegan-friendly, seafood, and an assortment of local cuisines.

-This is the place to visit after a hectic and tiresome daytime.
+That is the place to visit after a hectic and tiresome daytime.
 It also has facilities that cater to kids.
-It is therefore great for the whole family!
+It is, therefore, excellent for the whole family!

 If you want to experience traditional Greek cuisine, this is the place to visit.
-The restaurant is wholly dedicated to the preparation of such dishes.
+The restaurant prepares such dishes.

 Some of them include Barbouni, Dolmades, Gigandes, Gyro, Horiatiki, Keftedes, and Kokoretsi.